C0KERNEL/og/README.md

 `og` (short for OpenGraph) is a command-line tool that converts CSV files containing nodes and edges into BloodHound-compatible OpenGraph JSON format.

+Built using the [gopengraph](https://github.com/TheManticoreProject/gopengraph) library for BloodHound OpenGraph compatibility.

 ## Features

 - **Multiple input methods**: Read from stdin (pipeline) or specify files via command-line arguments